acuffel/docs/README.md

 # AC Documentations

-I've juste initialized the documentation project and i need to implement it

-## Docs to insert in this website
+## Docs to insert in this documentation

 ### IDE
 - How to configure VSCode